kysgattu/Recolored-Image-Detection/README.md

-# Recolored Image Detection Via a Deep Discriminative Model
+# Detection of Recolored Images using a Deep Discriminative Model

 ## Reference: https://ieeexplore.ieee.org/document/8355817